 This version of jambalaya uses Andouille sausage, chicken, and shrimp, but make it your own by swapping in a different type of sausage or seafood.
 I like to cook the rice on the stove separately to ensure an even and tender texture and then stir it in at the end.

 - Little effort.
 Taking just 15 minutes of prep time, this easy crockpot jambalaya is a dream to make.

 - Full of flavor.
-What this dish lacks in prep time it more than makes up for with big, bold flavors.
+What this dish lacks in prep time it more than makes up for with big, bold New Orleans flavors.

 - Feeds a crowd.
 This recipe makes enough for 8 people, and is an impressive dish to serve at your next backyard party or game night.

 Crockpot Jambalaya Recipe Ingredients